QSteed: A Resource-Virtualized and Hardware-Aware Quantum Compilation Framework for Real Quantum Computing Processors: Results

-\textit{Noise-aware routing algorithm.} The original SABRE algorithm only considers the quantum chip's topological structure, using NNC-based heuristic function.
-NNC refers to the minimum number of SWAP gates required to move two logical qubits to adjacent positions on the quantum device.
-More specifically, NNC is the length of the shortest path between two physical qubits $Q_i$ and $Q_j$ on a quantum chip, which can be determined using the distance matrix $\text{D}[i][j]$.

-However, for NISQ quantum hardware, the fidelity of its quantum gates is not uniform.
-This implies that even if the number of SWAP gates is minimized, the fidelity of the compiled circuit may not necessarily be maximized.
-To address this, we incorporate two-qubit gate fidelity information into the cost function, aiming to ensure high fidelity for the compiled circuit.
-Specifically, we replace the distance matrix $D[\ ][\ ]$ with the fidelity matrix $Fi[\ ][\ ]$.
-Unlike $D[\ ][\ ]$, which represents the shortest path between two physical qubits, $Fi[\ ][\ ]$ identifies the path with the highest overall fidelity, calculated as the product of the fidelities of all two-qubit gates along the path.
-Ultimately, our noise-aware heuristic function $H_\text{Fi}$ is shown as follows:
+\textit{Noise-aware routing.} The original SABRE algorithm employs the nearest neighbor cost function, defined by the distance matrix $D[i][j]$, which represents the shortest path between physical qubits $Q_i$ and $Q_j$.
+However, for NISQ hardware with non-uniform two-qubit gate fidelities, this approach may fail to maximize the overall circuit fidelity.
+To improve this, we replace the distance matrix $D[i][j]$ with a fidelity matrix $\text{Fi}[i][j]$, where each entry identifies the path with the highest cumulative fidelity, calculated as the product of all two-qubit gate fidelities along the path.
+We then define an improved, noise-aware heuristic cost function $H_\text{Fi}$,

 where $F$ represents the front layer of gates in the quantum circuit, $E$ denotes the extended layer of gates, and $\pi()$ represents the mapping from logical qubits $q_{\{1,2,\ldots,n\}}$ to physical qubits $Q_{\{1,2,\ldots,N\}}$.
 The parameter $W \in (0,1)$ is a weight factor, and $\text{decay}(q_i) = 1 + \delta$ characterizes the parallelism of the compiled circuit.
-For a more detailed explanation of these parameters, please refer to \cite{10.1145/3297858.3304023}.
-During the quantum routing process, we utilize Eq. \ref{eq-HFi} to select the SWAP operation that maximizes $H_\text{Fi}$.

-Since qubits are highly susceptible to environmental influences, they are prone to decoherence.
-Therefore, the execution of quantum algorithms must be completed within the coherence time of the qubits; otherwise, quantum information will be lost, leading to computational errors.
-This necessitates minimizing the depth of quantum circuits as much as possible.
-Using $H_\text{Fi}$, we can theoretically obtain compiled circuits with higher fidelity.
-However, these circuits often have greater depth compared to those optimized using the NNC-based heuristic function $H_\text{D}$ (where the fidelity matrix $Fi[\ ][\ ]$ in Eq. \ref{eq-HFi} is replaced with the distance matrix $D[\ ][\ ]$).
-Using $H_\text{Fi}$, we can theoretically obtain compiled circuits with higher fidelity.
-However, their depth may be greater compared to circuits optimized with the NNC-based heuristic function $H_\text{D}$, which replaces the fidelity matrix $Fi[\ ][\ ]$ in Eq. \ref{eq-HFi} with the distance matrix $D[\ ][\ ]$.
-For this reason, we propose a hybrid heuristic function $H_\text{M}$.
-Assuming the set of candidate SWAP operations during quantum routing is $S$, $H_\text{M}$ can be expressed as:
+Detailed explanations of these parameters can be found in \cite{10.1145/3297858.3304023}.